Darshcmd/Tetris_using_Amazon_Q_CLI/README.md

-# 🧱 Tetris - Classic Block Puzzle
+# 🧱 Tetris - Classic Block Puzzle Game using Amazon Q CLI

 A recreation of the iconic **Tetris** game, bringing the timeless block-dropping challenge to your desktop.
 Built with **Python** and **Pygame**, featuring classic mechanics, responsive controls, and engaging sound effects.